JamesFlare1212/FlareBlog/content/en/posts/llama-cpp/ollama-with-deepseek-r1/index.md

 ### Windows 11

 To set environment variables on Windows 11, go to "Advanced System Settings," then choose "Environment Variables."

+{{< image src="system-properties.avif" width="320px" caption="System Properties" >}}

 After that, select "New" to add a new variable.
 Restart Ollama for changes to take effect.

+{{< image src="environment-variables.avif" width="480px" caption="Environment Variables" >}}

 ### MacOS